rcompos/itmagent/README.md

 unmounts it when done.

 ### Beginning with itmagent
-On the ITM agent node, to find the currently configured  TEM server:
+On the ITM agent node, to find the currently configured  TEM server:<br>
 \# cinfo -s lz | grep " HOSTNAME ="

 ## Usage